What you need to know today about the virus outbreak

 ONE NUMBER:

-MORE THAN 220,000: Acting U.S. Homeland Security Secretary Chad Wolf says this is the number of Americans who have been screened at airports while returning to the United States from coronavirus affected countries.
+MORE THAN 220,000: Acting U.S. Homeland Security Secretary Chad Wolf says this is the number of Americans who have been screened at airports while returning to the United States from coronavirus-affected countries.
 Americans returning from virus-affected regions have been routed to one of 13 major airports.
 Many of them have posted on social media of long waits and crowded conditions with hundreds of people crammed together for hours in packed lines.
 Some also noted that medical personnel didn't even check to see if they had a fever before letting them into the country.
 Wolf told "Fox and Friends" on Saturday that medical personnel are, in some cases, simply eyeballing individuals to weed out those who seem obviously ill.

 IN OTHER NEWS: